sparrow-cloud/manual_stag/Writerside/topics/Run-Analysis.md

 #### SBOM file {switcher-key="English"}

 You can compress an SBOM file that has already been generated, and then run the analysis to see the results.
-However, due to the various formats of SBOMs, files that do not fall into the following categories may not result in component analysis.
+However, due to the various formats of SBOMs, files that do not fall into the following categories may not result in supply chain analysis.

 - SPDX (.spdx): version 2.2
 - CycloneDX (.json): Version 1.4